damianhakert/damianhakert.github.io/source/culture/index.md

    request more explanation.
 This might lead to a fruitful discussion and a reconsideration.
  1. "Wish we had more time"/ "Wonder if sometimes we go too fast and should go slower to focus on quality and testing more"
-    * Having little time is inherent at a startup.
-Please make sure you take enough [time off](https://about.gitlab.com/handbook/#paid-time-off) to recharge!
+    * Please make sure you take enough
+    [time off](https://about.gitlab.com/handbook/#paid-time-off) to recharge!
-    Having a rapid release cycle contributes to increasing quality over time.
+    Having a rapid release cycle contributes to increasing quality over time being able to iterate faster.
 For particular concerns in an individual issue, please raise your concerns in the issue.
+Because GitLab has gotten very popular the absolute amount of bugs might be increasing.
+    But to individual users it feels like we've "[been squashing bugs and releasing features rapidly while also decreasing the number of regressions introduced and improving their test suit across the board](https://news.ycombinator.com/item?id=11039966)".
+Obviously quality is and will always be a top concern, espacially code quality since that enables better testing, faster fixes, and more contributions.

 #### "What do you like about working here?"